ig3/srf/README.md

  * config.goodMinInterval
  * the previous interval multiplied by config.goodMinFactor
- * the previous interval multiplied by the product of config.goodFactor, the card ease factor and the overall correct factor.
+ * the previous interval multiplied by the product of config.goodFactor and the card ease factor.

 The card ease factor depends on how easy the card is.
 It accommodates the fact that some cards are easier than others and that the ease of a card varies with time.
 It is an exponentially weighted moving average of response values.

-The overall correct factor depends on how easy "mature" cards are to answer.
-It is adjusted to achieve a target percentage of correct answers.

 ##### Card Ease